 The Classics program emphasizes a reading approach to the study of the language: students begin reading simple Latin or Greek passages immediately upon starting the first year.
 Continuous attention to derivatives enables students to develop their vocabulary.
 Due emphasis on grammar, memorization of forms, and word study equips the students with the necessary tools to understand and appreciate classical literature.
-As their facility with the syntax and vocabulary of the language increases, they read authentic pieces of Latin or Greek literature of increasing complexity.
+As their facility with the syntax and vocabulary of the language increases, they develop their ability to translate original texts and read authentic pieces of Latin or Greek literature of increasing complexity.